No Easy Answers Series

 1 Originally established as the Tackling Transfer Policy Advisory Board, the Board changed its name in 2021 to the Beyond Transfer Policy Advisory Board to signal to the field the need for a system-level conversation that encompasses recognition of learning, credit mobility and learner agency in addition to supports for traditional, linear transfer.

-As Executive Vice Chancellor of Educational Services, Marty J. Alvarado provides leadership and support for the academic affairs and student services programs.
-In this role, she is responsible for agency-wide policies and programs related to student support, instructional delivery and curriculum with the aim of increasing student success rates and closing achievement gaps.
+Marty Alvarado is Vice President for Postsecondary Education and Training at Jobs for the Future.
+In her prior role as Executive Vice Chancellor of Educational Services at the California Community Colleges Chancellor’s Office, Marty provided leadership and support for the academic affairs and student services programs.
+In this role, she was responsible for agency-wide policies and programs related to student support, instructional delivery and curriculum with the aim of increasing student success rates and closing achievement gaps.

 Prior to joining the Chancellor’s Office team in 2019, Alvarado provided support for scaling up regional cross-sector partnerships and state systems engaged in large-scale transformation.
 This work focused on building regional ecosystems to support pathways to college and career success and economic advancement across the state.
 With nearly 20 years of experience in higher education and the community college system, Alvarado brings an expertise in program development and implementation, community engagement and partnerships, industry engagement and work-based learning, and has served as a director for learning communities and workforce training.

 Executive Vice Chancellor Alvarado received a bachelor’s degree in philosophy from Whittier College and a master of arts in philosophy and cultural analysis from the Universiteit van Amsterdam in the Netherlands.

 Senior Vice Chancellor for Academic and Student Affairs (Retired)